Why are we concerned about e-cigarettes?

 They use heat to vaporise a liquid-based solution containing nicotine into an aerosol mist and have been proposed as a way to help smokers quit the habit.

-But there is a lack of rigorous, peer-reviewed studies to support the use of e-cigarettes as a safe and effective nicotine-replacement therapy.
-They are also subject to limited regulation, and are not licensed as a medicine in the UK.
+They are subject to limited regulation, and are not licensed as a medicine in the UK.

 At the BMA's annual meeting, our members agreed that e-cigarettes should be included in the ban on smoking in public places.